 There’s a lot of negative talk about this young generation coming up.
-The cowboy in the photo above, however, represent some of what’s great about this country by living a heritage every day built on promoting our agricultural roots, providing food and products to an entire nation, and keeping the hope and promise of the American West alive.
+The cowboy in the photo above, however, represents some of what’s great about this country by living a heritage every day built on promoting our agricultural roots, providing food and products to an entire nation, and keeping the hope and promise of the American West alive.
 They also live by a code each and every day.
 A code that is built on the notion of hard work, honest effort, and just rewards.
 A code that has been passed to these young cowboys from those who came before, and to those who came before from those who came before them.
 You see before the American West was fully settled and barbed wire started to close off the open range, a code among those moving westward was slowly established and became the one civilizing influence that could be relied upon.
 This code of the west was first recounted by the famous western writer, Zane Grey, in his 1934 novel The Code of the West.
 Ironically before 1934, no “written” code is known to have actually existed.
 However, the hardy pioneers who lived in the American West were bound by these unwritten rules nonetheless—rules that centered on hospitality, fair play, loyalty, respect for the land, and respect for each other.

 Ramon Adams, a Western historian, explained it best in his 1969 book, The Cowman and His Code of Ethics, saying: